 50%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill provides solid coverage of ConvertKit/Kit operations via Rube MCP with well-labeled tool sequences and useful pitfall documentation.
-Its main weaknesses are redundancy across sections (pitfalls repeated in workflows and summary), lack of executable examples showing actual MCP tool call syntax, and missing explicit validation/error-handling steps for destructive operations like deletion and unsubscription.
+This skill provides a solid structural overview of Kit/ConvertKit automation via Rube MCP with clear tool sequences and useful pitfall documentation.
+Its main weaknesses are redundancy across sections (pitfalls repeated in multiple places), lack of truly executable examples (pseudocode patterns instead of actual tool call syntax), and missing explicit validation checkpoints for destructive operations like broadcast deletion and subscriber unsubscription.

 Suggestions